Flaconi/terraform-cloudflare-zone/README.md

 ### <a name="input_settings_override"></a> [settings\_override](#input\_settings\_override)

-Description: Various values which customizes Cloudflare zone settings
+Description: Various values which customizes Cloudflare zone settings.
+Note that some settings are only available on certain plans.

 Type: